sbgraves237/Ecfun/cran-comments.md

     >> These are in Rd and Rmd files that discuss reading and processing data
     from these web sites.

+* Fedora Linux, R-devel, clang, gfortran also complained about measuringworth, which I've used many times without problems.

 # Ecfun 0.2-4 on Win10 on 2020-09-23: